hikeventures/hikeventures.github.io/_posts/tidbits/2016-01-03-Outdoors-Tidbits-43.markdown

 *Did you know that King Tutankhamen’s sarcophagus was uncovered near Luxor in Egypt on January 3rd, 1924?*

 Temperatures have dropped to -10°C here in Finland and the last days we were working quite hard on new articles and also on our blog.
 We are already excited to visit the ISPO show in a few weeks in Munich.
 By the way, the Deliverance Team is organising a [packrafting gathering][1] in Sweden in May and [urbanpackrafter.com][2] has finally his own [Facebook page][3].
-So drop by and follow him on Facebook.
-Want to share your packrafting trips with us and our readers?
-Add them to our [packrafting trips directory][4]. #OutdoorsTidbits
+So drop by and follow him on Facebook. {% include intro_tidbits.html %}

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/23321583314/in/dateposted-public/" title="witraż"><img src="https://farm2.staticflickr.com/1506/23321583314_a26354a959_b.jpg" width="100%" alt="witraż"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 <!--more-->